-This means the agency and agent are paid within 30-60 days either from deposit or at settlement.
+This means the agency and agent is paid within 30-60 days either from deposit or at settlement.

-They don't want a private sale because it doesn't have an end date, a decision date for the buyer, they don't want someone offering a 5% deposit and they definitely don't want a settlement longer than 30 or 60 days.
+They don't want a private sale because it doesn't have a set end date that guarantees the payment of their commission in 30 or 60 days.

 You see its not about you the vendor achieving the best price, its about how quickly the agency and agent can get paid.